-“Hawaii is presently a colony of the United States, not because we Hawaiians chose that status, but because the American government overthrew our Hawaiian government in 1883 [the actual year was 1893], and forcibly annexed our islands in 1898.
+“Hawai’i is presently a colony of the United States, not because we Hawaiians chose that status, but because the American government overthrew our Hawaiian government in 1883 [sic, 1893], and forcibly annexed our islands in 1898.
 With the overthrow, things Hawaiian were outlawed and things haole American were imposed.
 As an American in Hawai’i, Mr. Carter is benefiting from stolen goods.
 Part of that benefit is the moral blindness of the settler who [is] a member of a white imperialist country….

 “In fact, Mr. Carter does not understand racism at all, another common characteristic of white people.
 For racism is a system of power in which one racially-identified group dominates and exploits another racially-identified group for the advantage of the dominating group.
 People of color in America don’t have enough power to dominate and exploit white people.
 That’s what the so-called ‘founding fathers’ of the United States intended, and that’s how American society operates today….
 The hatred and fear people of color have of white people is based on that ugly history….
 It is for self-protection and in self-defense that we people of color feel hostility towards haoles….

 Also in 1993, Trask produced the documentary movie, Act of War: The Overthrow of the Hawaiian Nation, about the 1893 arrival of the American ship U.S.S.
 Boston and, in the words of promotional literature for the film, the ensuing “treasonous coup d’etat against the constitutional sovereign of the Hawaiian Kingdom.”

 Trask’s view of the September 11, 2001 terrorist attacks against the U.S. was consistent with that of University of Colorado professor Ward Churchill, who in 2002 received a warm welcome from Trask and her colleagues when he visited the University of Hawaii campus at the height of the controversy he had recently ignited (with his assertion that the 9/11 attacks were a manifestation of America’s “chickens coming home to roost,” and that the victims who had perished in the World Trade Center were “little Eichmanns” who deserved their awful fate).
 Said Trask in October 2001: “The United States is angry because somebody came back and blew up their World Trade Center.
 I would be angry, too.
 But what made them do that?
 It is the history of terrorism that the United States unleashes against native people all over the world….
 ‘Chickens have come home to roost.’
 What it means is that those who have suffered under the imperialism and militarism of the United States have come back to haunt in the 21st century that same government.
 The Third World has responded to the First World, and it is bitter and it is hateful….
 Everywhere, the United States has overthrown leftist government.
 Everywhere, the United States has overthrown native governments.
 Why should we support the United States, whose hands in history are soaked in blood?”

-At a Hawaiian political rally on the grounds of Iolani Palace in downtown Honolulu on September 2, 2002, Trask delivered a speech which gave voice to her virulent hatred of America:
+At a Hawaiian political rally on the grounds of Iolani Palace in downtown Honolulu on September 2, 2002, Trask delivered a speech that gave further voice to her virulent hatred of America:

 “Don’t let anybody tell you not to be angry.
 We have every right to be angry … because this is OUR country, and they took our government and imprisoned our queen … And they banned our language.
 And then they forcibly made us a state of the racist, colonialist United States of colonial America….